 This year's conference offers three keynote talks, two optional workshops and an optional post-conference excursion, in addition to the talk and poster sessions, mid-conference excursion and grassland party.
-We welcome Alfonso San Miguel, Monika Janišová and Frank Yonghong Li as our keynote speakers.
+We welcome Alfonso San Miguel, Monika Janišová and Arkadiusz Nowak as our keynote speakers.
 The mid-conference excursion will take us to Aizkorri Natural Park (14th September), and a three-day optional post-conference excursion will take place mostly in Navarre (16–18th September), where participants will have the opportunity to enjoy grasslands and landscapes of three biogeographic regions: Atlantic, Mediterranean and Alpine.
 On 12th September, participants have the opportunity to participate in two workshops: i) Meet the Editors of high impact ecology and vegetation journals, ii) workshop on Orthoptera, led by Rocco Labadessa.

 12th September Workshops, registration